 The embryo with the best quality will be chosen for being transferred back to the womb of the intended mother, so that it hopefully implants and marks the beginning of a new pregnancy.

-Whether you need to undergo IUI or IVF to become a mother, we recommend that you use "The Calculator".
+Whether you need to undergo IUI or IVF to become a mother, we recommend that you get your Fertility Report now.
 In 3 simple steps, it will show you a list of clinics that fit your preferences and meet our strict quality criteria.
 Moreover, you will receive a report via email with useful tips to visit a fertility clinic for the first time.

 When none of the methods listed above work, your doctor may refer you to a series of additional tests, often the most technically challenging ones.
 The following are the most common: